panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ## 3. Passing down props

 What's interesting is that inside the component you can use props as any regular JavaScript variable.
-You can render conditionally, or you can event pass down props to other components.
+You can render conditionally, or you can even pass down props to other components.

 For example, let's create a component `<HelloPeople />` that accepts a list of persons.
 This component is going to pass down each person to the `<Message>` component.